Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/00-boilerplate/Readme.md

 - Created a `tsconfig.json` with a minimal configuration.
 - Vite uses esbuild for transpilation (fast, no type checking).
 - Enabled `isolatedModules` and `useDefineForClassFields` for `esbuild`compatibility.
-- Type checking is handled separately (via tsc or IDE).

 In the following example we will take this as a starting point and we will go step by step adding support for React.